Helping you Prepare

 Are you a highly motivated individual?
 Do you possess excellent math skills and enjoy problem solving?
 Would you like to use your skills to help others and make a difference in your community?
 If you have answered yes to any of these questions, then Western Kentucky University's Finance program may be the right fit for you.

-The Business Finance concentration deals with the acquisition and use of funds to maximize the value of the firm.
+The Business Finance concentration deals with the acquisition and use of funds to maximize firm value.
 Financial managers make decisions about alternative sources and uses of funds.
 Proper financial management within the firm helps a business provide better products at reasonable prices to customers and greater returns to the investors who supply the capital needed to form and then operate the business.

-The concentration in finance provides students with not only a broad general educational background but also a thorough professional education in finance.
-Please take a moment to browse our site for more information on our faculty, curriculum, unique opportunities offered to our students and much more.
+The concentration in business finance provides students with not only a broad general educational background but also a thorough professional education in finance.
+Please take a moment to browse our site for more information on our faculty, curriculum, unique opportunities available to our students and much more.

 If you have specific questions, feel free to contact us.